vikash59-d/delta-demo/README.md

 # delta-demo
-This is a demo for &heart; git and github.
+This is a demo for &#9829; git and github.